 I have a small list of rebus words that can be broken up into smaller words.
 An elaborate rebus puzzle was printed in Kim Palmer's "The Dream: A Rebus".

-There are lots of puns and other wordplay, but sometimes you encounter double puns that takes you unaware when you'd thought you'd figured it out.
+There are lots of puns and other wordplay, but sometimes you encounter double puns that take you unawares when you'd thought you'd figured it out.

 Then there are those equivocal words you can't figure out how to pronounce, the I-before-E words you can't figure out how to spell, the nonwords that aren't even words, the game of short circuits, and some odd words that end in AGE or ugly words that end in IFY or ugly words that end in IZE or the unusual words that end in OON or oafly folly or delovely deformities or the Ad-Hoc NESS monster or Squeamish Beamish or ESQuire or other "ugly babies" or how Y makes anything an adjective..

 Then there are a few bad names for characters of books or movies and then there are namey names.

 Did you ever notice all THE countries, (and regions, and towns) whose names begin with the and words beginning with the Arabic "al"?